FREE six-module program for adults

 This program will build awareness of some core computational thinking concepts and highlight where you can pursue more advanced educational opportunities (at Okanagan College for example) to strengthen your knowledge and skills.

-This program welcomes a wide variety of learners.
+This program welcomes a wide variety of adult learners.
 Some familiarity with computer programs for creating documents (word processors) and navigating the Internet (web browsers) can be beneficial but not required.

 A library card will be needed to complete the program.
 If you do not currently have a Library card, please ensure that you bring a piece of ID* with you for the first class, where librarians will be present to assist you with obtaining one.